Digital Basics I - Resolution

 PPI- pixels per inch

 This is a term used to define input, such as a digital file from a camera or scanner.
 Nothing is produced by an input file until the output device is described.
-Digital images are simply pixel arrays of a certain set of dimensions.
+Digital images are simply pixel arrays of a certain set of dimensions defined as width and height.
 While generally considered an output device, a monitor is defined in ppi as the device uses pixels to display the image.
+Images can be described simply as their width and height in pixels.

-Resolution is the number of pixels or dots per unit of measure (usually inches) relative to the output device.
-This number can change depending on the device, but changing the resolution does not change the size of the original array unless the image is interpolated in order to deliberately modify the file.
-An image array can be characterized as any resolution necessary for the output device and the size of the file will remain the same, but the size of the output will change relative to the output device.
+Resolution is the number of pixels or dots per unit of measure (usually inches) relative to an output device.
+This number can change depending on the device, but changing the resolution does not change the size of the original array.
+An image array can be characterized as any resolution necessary for the output device and the size of the file will remain the same, but the size of the output will change relative to the assigned resolution.
+This is an important concept to understand as it affects how you manipulate files for display or printing.

 RESIZE or RESAMPLE

 To resize is to deliberately modify the size of the pixel array by increasing or decreasing the number of pixels in the array.
-Without resampling this will change the resolution.
+Without resampling this will change the effective resolution.
 Resample means modifying the size without modifying the resolution or modifying the resolution which will affect the size.
-Note the links on the width, height and resolution with the resample box checked and unchecked to understand.
+Note the links on the width, height and resolution in the samples below.

 Interpolation is to change or modify.
 In digital imaging this means making a modification to the original array of pixels by increasing or decreasing their number.
 Changing an image's resolution is not interpolation if the array size is maintained.